Manual

 For users who need precise spectral control in compact, flexible systems.

-1. Build a tunable light source from white light
+1. Build a tunable light source Using broadband light source(white light)

-- Select wavelengths in 1 nm steps
+- Select the wanted wavelengths in 1 nm steps via software control

-- Replace AOTFs, monochromators, or LLTFs with software control
+- Replace AOTFs, monochromators, or LLTFs

 Tunable light source